West Town, Chicago

-West Town, northwest of the Loop on Chicago's West Side, is one of the city's officially designated community areas.
+West Town is one of the 77 community areas of Chicago in Illinois, United States, located on the northwest of the Loop.

 Much of this area was historically part of Polish Downtown, along Western Avenue, which was then the city's western boundary.
 West Town was a collection of several distinct neighborhoods and the most populous community area until it was surpassed by Near West Side in the 1960s.

 The boundaries of the community area are the Chicago River to the east, the Union Pacific railroad tracks to the south, the former railroad tracks on Bloomingdale Avenue to the North, and an irregular western border to the west that includes the grand city park called Humboldt Park.
 Humboldt Park is also the name of the community area to West Town's west, Logan Square is to the north, Near North Side to the east, and Near West Side to the south.
 The collection of neighborhoods in West Town along with the neighborhoods of Bucktown and the eastern portion of Logan Square have been referred to by some media as the "Near Northwest Side".